linde/acm-shift-left/README.md

 Error from server ([denied by ns-cost-center] you must provide labels: {"cost-center"}): admission webhook "validation.gatekeeper.sh" denied the request: [denied by ns-cost-center] you must provide labels: {"cost-center"}
 ```

-We can see this is the error message from the constraint in
+We can see this is the error message from the constraint in our cluster scoped
-[config-root/cluster/ns-should-have-cost-center.yaml](./config-root/cluster/ns-should-have-cost-center.yaml).
+[k8srequiredlabels.yaml](./config-root/cluster/k8srequiredlabels.yaml) resource.
 Our controls are working!

 ## Check via GitOps and Shift Left Pre-Commit checks

+But depending on admission checks is like testing application code only deployed to prod.
+Let's try to shift this to the left.

 ### First, Linting

-Let's try to put that Namespace into source control and have ACM actuate it
-instead.
-Create a Namespace file and let's run some linting checks to make sure
-it can be applied.
+Let's try to put that Namespace into source control and have ACM actuate it instead of applying it directly.
+This gives us a chance to run some linting checks to make sure it can be applied.

 ```bash
 $ cat >config-root/namespaces/vandelay-dev.yaml <<END